 - Line a large baking sheet with parchment paper.

-- Whisk together olive oil, vinegar, maple syrup, minced garlic and seasonings using a large bowl.
+- In a small bowl, whisk together olive oil, Balsamic vinegar, maple syrup, minced garlic and red chili flakes.

-- Bake 20-30 minutes.
-The Brussels sprouts will look shrunken, but this is ok.
+- Bake at least 20 minutes but not more than 30 minutes at high heat.
+The veggies will look shrunken, but this is ok.

 - Transfer them into a casserole dish.

 - I love to serve them with baked salmon.

 - You could even snack them just cold from the fridge.

 - Serving Size: 3